mbakunas/Azure-HubSpoke/README.md

 ### DDOS Protection

-This solution optionally deploys a DDOS Protection Plan.
+This solution optionally deploys a DDoS Protection Plan.
+Since a [single DDoS Protection Plan can be used across multiple subscriptions in a tenant](https://azure.microsoft.com/en-us/pricing/details/ddos-protection/), the solution can use an existing Plan.

 ### Resource Locks